jlenz27/Portfolio/README.md

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you have any issues running this program or wish to contact me please email me at John.lenz29@gmail.com_

-Copyright (c) 1/06/2023 John Lenz(s)_
+Copyright (c) 1/06/2023 John Lenz(s)